SylwiaGrudkowska/JDemetra-documentation/pages/theory/index.md

 [^7]: '*X-13ARIMA-SEATS Reference Manual*' (2015).

-[^8]: In the TRAMO/SEATS method this type of outlier is called a
+[^8]: In the TRAMO-SEATS method this type of outlier is called a
     transitory change.

 [^9]: See GÓMEZ, V., and MARAVALL, A. (1997).